 What is SFTP?

-Secure File Transfer Protocol(SFTP) is a secure version of File Transfer Protocol(FTP), which facilitates data transfer over SSH connection.
+Secure File Transfer Protocol(SFTP) is a secure version of File Transfer Protocol(FTP), which facilitates data transfer over SSH connections.
 Hence, SFTP is also known as SSH File Transfer Protocol.

-Using SFTP client, you can connect and access the files and folders located in your Cloud Server.
-The SFTP help in adding, modifying, deleting and managing entire files remotely.
+Using the SFTP client, you can connect and access the files and folders in your Cloud Server.
+The SFTP help in adding, modifying, deleting, and managing entire files remotely.

-I personally use FileZilla SFTP client which is available for Windows PC as well as macOS.
+I use the FileZilla SFTP client, which is available for Windows PC and macOS.